monsrud/chef/README.md

 <pre>

-These are some chef resources that may be commonly used to configure hosts.
+These are some chef resource examples that may be commonly used to configure hosts.

 # execute a command
 execute 'apache_configtest' do